jayantsingla2005/Magicbricks-Scraper-GUI/USER_MANUAL.md

 **Q: Can I run multiple instances?**
 A: Not recommended.
 Use multi-city selection for parallel processing instead.

+**Q: Should I use individual property page scraping?**
+A: For most users, the fast listing mode (22 fields) provides all essential data.
+Use individual property mode only when you need detailed specifications, full descriptions, or comprehensive amenities lists.

+**Q: How much slower is individual property mode?**
+A: Individual property mode is 5-10x slower than listing mode.
+For example, scraping 1000 properties takes ~15 minutes in listing mode vs ~2 hours in individual mode.

+**Q: What additional data does individual property mode provide?**
+A: Individual mode adds: full property descriptions, detailed builder information, comprehensive amenities lists, floor plan details, neighborhood data, and detailed specifications.

+**Q: Can I switch between modes for different scraping sessions?**
+A: Yes, you can enable/disable individual property mode for each scraping session.
+The setting is saved in your configuration.

 **Q: How accurate is the data?**
 A: Data accuracy depends on source website.
 Our tool achieves 85%+ field completeness with robust validation.